 7:30 p.m. — Edman Chapel, Wheaton College

-The Marion E. Wade Center, Wheaton College Artist Series, and Ballet 5:8 present a ballet inspired by three watershed works by C.S.
+The Marion E. Wade Center, Wheaton College Artist Series, and Ballet 5:8 presented a ballet inspired by three watershed works by C.S.
 Lewis: The Great Divorce, “Meditation in a Toolshed,” and The Weight of Glory.

-Included in a ticket purchase is the opportunity to hear from Julianna Rubio Slager and the ballet crew during a pre-event program, Grace Notes, at 6:30 p.m. in Edman Chapel.
+Participants also had the opportunity to hear from Julianna Rubio Slager and the ballet crew during a pre-event program, Grace Notes, at 6:30 p.m. in Edman Chapel.